houston news, houston local news, breaking news in houston, houston weather at newscast media

 See screenshot of study here>> (pop-up)

-Another study by the American Psychiatric Association that backs the Harvard Medical School study was published by a lady named Joan Arehart-Treichel who says in her text, "When it comes to non-reciprocal violence between intimate partners, women are more often the perpetrators."
+Another study by the American Psychiatric Association that backs the Harvard Medical School study was published by Joan Arehart-Treichel who says, "When it comes to non-reciprocal violence between intimate partners, women are more often the perpetrators."
+The Harvard study has been peer reviewed and published in the American Public Health Journal as shown here (pop-up)

 (The entire Harvard study can be found May 2007 edition of the American Journal of Public Health.
 Volume 9, 5th Edition, pages 941-947.)